SteveMandich.com Blog Bio Evel Incarnate Back to Other Stuff Contact

 This film's first hour is a typically bad '80s horny-teens-in-a-cabin-in-the-woods horror outing, with gore and boobs and crappy special effects.
 Bigfoot, with his Elvis-like sneer, steals George Kennedy's daughter in a home invasion.
 Then Bigfoot smashes Kennedy's head on a rock, tears a drunk girl's head clean off her bikini-clad body, and sticks a guy's arm in a beartrap and disembowels him with a stick.
 Then the last half-hour takes place in a mysterious cave, with this confusing sci-fi zombie satanic ritual sacrifice alien slaying-type thing.
 In the end, it was all a nightmare-within-a-nightmare, or some such deal.![]()

-Secrets of the Unknown (Syndicated, 1988).
+Secrets of the Unknown (syndicated, 1988).

 Bigfoot was featured on an episode of this lousy TV series hosted by Edward Mulhare, the old Irish guy from Knight Rider.
 His cheap studio set, which is supposed to be the interior of a high-tech mountain fortress, brings to mind The George Michael Sports Machine.
 He's surrounded with computer gizmos, enhanced with hokey '80s computer graphics spacey synthesizer music and bad bluescreen trickery.
 His accent supposedly serves to add an air of mystery and authenticity to the proceedings.
 Not worth it.![]()